 Is the Trustee the same as the Child’s Guardian?

 The person who manages the child’s Trust can be the Guardian, but it doesn’t have to be.
-In fact there is a clause in the Will that allows the Trustee to hand over the management of the trust to the guardian of the child if the trustee feels that this is in the best interests of the child.
-Sometimes it makes sense for the trustee to be a different person to the guardian so that there is accountability for how the assets in the trust are spent.
+In fact there is a clause in the Will that allows the Trustee to hand over the management of the trust to the Guardian of the child if the Trustee feels that this is in the best interest of the child.
+Sometimes it makes sense for the Trustee to be a different person than the Guardian so that there is accountability for how the assets in the Trust are spent.

 There are a number of grey areas, for example, house renovations or family vacations which could be regarded as beneficial to the child.
-But the trustee must always balance the needs of the child growing up, while protecting the assets in the trust so that there is something remaining when the child is old enough to receive the assets directly.
-This is why it is often best to have one person serve as trustee and one person serve as guardian.
-The trustee can release portions of the trust to the guardian to cover expenses while the child is under the care of the guardian.
+But the Trustee must always balance the needs of the child growing up, while protecting the assets in the Trust so that there is something remaining when the child is old enough to receive the assets directly.
+This is why it is often best to have one person serve as Trustee and another person serve as Guardian.
+The Trustee can release portions of the Trust to the Guardian to cover expenses while the child is under the care of the Guardian.

-The next most common trust created using the service at LegalWills.ca is the Lifetime interest trust.
-This is particularly critical for blended families (currently 12.6 percent of Canadian families), when your spouse is not the biological parent of your children.
+The next most common Trust created using the service at LegalWills.ca is the Lifetime Interest Trust.
+This is particularly critical for blended families (currently 12.6 percent of Canadian families), which is when your spouse is not the biological parent of your children.